jammazwan/Jammazwan_Camel_Examples_TTFHW/README.md

 Usage: **_Main contents/index for Jammazwan Github projects_**

-The basic idea of Jammazwan is to make Camel so easy to learn and use, that you have no excuse for re-inventing your own stupid integration code, like so many of us have done for decades, including the author of Jammazwan :(
+The basic idea of Jammazwan is to make Camel so easy to use, that you have no excuse for re-inventing your own stupid integration code, like so many of us have done for decades, including especially the author of Jammazwan :(

 ---

 ### Fast Links/Usage:

-99% of the time, you would come to Jammazwan to find a Camel use case, and get a 60 second TTFHW, for that use case.
+99% of the time, you would come to Jammazwan to **_find a Camel use case, and get a 60 second [TTFHW](http://www.programmableweb.com/news/six-ways-to-accelerate-time-to-first-hello-world/2012/07/31#apiu)_**, for that use case.

   * [Scan through use cases to find closest Camel TTFHW](https://github.com/jammazwan/jammazwan.x_index)